digitaltrails/vdu_controls/README.md

 ```
 The top `vdu_controls` folder contains an entry point main for the
 application, `vdu_controls_main.py`, and a second `vdu_controls` sub-folder.
-The sub-folder serves to provide a unique prefix for the applications own
+The sub-folder serves to provide a unique prefix for the application's own
 imports, for example:

    ```